 This is one of the most common repetitive-stress injuries reported by computer users.
-CTS is a painful and debilitating condition of the hand and arm due to pinched or pressed nerves in the wrist.
-CTS sufferers experience pain, numbness and paraesthesia (a feeling of being pricked by pins and needles) on the hand and along the wrist, sometimes even extending up to the forearm.
-It can also cause a weakening of the grip.
+CTS is a painful and debilitating condition caused by pinched nerves in the wrist.
+Sufferers experience pain, numbness and paraesthesia (a feeling of being pricked by pins and needles) on the hand and along the wrist, sometimes even extending up to the forearm.
+It can also cause your grip to weaken.

 To prevent CTS:

-- Adjust your mouse beside the keyboard and move your entire arm when moving the mouse.
-Having a good work area is important to prevent straining your hand and arms when using the computer
+- Move your entire arm when moving the mouse.
+Having a good work area is important to prevent straining your hands and arms when using the computer.

-- Consult the doctor immediately when you feel CTS symptoms.
-This is important as leaving it untreated can cause irreversible nerve damage
+- Consult your doctor immediately when you feel CTS symptoms.
+Leaving it untreated can cause irreversible nerve damage.

-Extended exposure to blue light coming from smartphones, tablets, and other gadgets, especially at night, causes sleep deprivation.
-This is dangerous because it leads to other maladies such as chronic fatigue, heart disease, diabetes, and depression (read Why you should put down that tablet or phone if you want better sleep by David DiSalvo, Forbes).
-The best way to prevent this is to avoid using your gadgets at night.
-If you need something to do to relax before bedtime, read a good (printed) book.
+Extended exposure to blue light coming from smartphones, tablets and other gadgets especially at night can cause sleep deprivation.
+This is dangerous because lack of sleep can lead to other illnesses such as chronic fatigue, heart disease, diabetes and depression.
+Prevent this by not using your gadgets at night.
+Stop checking your smartphone at least 30 minutes before going to bed.
+If you need to relax before bedtime, read a good (printed) book.

-People who work for long hours on the computer are prone to extended sitting and to sedentary lifestyles.
-Recent studies show that sitting for long stretches is dangerous because we burn 50% less calories per hour when sitting (compared to standing), it reduces bone density, reduces blood circulation, and increases the risk of death from cardiovascular disease and cancer (read What are the risks of sitting too much? by James A. Levine, M.D., Ph.D. for Mayo Clinic.org).
+People who work for long hours on the computer are prone to extended sitting and sedentary lifestyles.
+Recent studies show that sitting for long stretches is dangerous because we burn 50% less calories per hour compared to standing.
+It can reduce bone density, reduce blood circulation and increase the risk of death from cardiovascular disease and cancer (read What are the risks of sitting too much? by James A. Levine, M.D., Ph.D. for Mayo Clinic.org).

 Dr. Levine recommends the following to minimize extended sitting and increase muscle activity: